peterzhukovsky/ukb_transdiagnostic/README.md

 Permutations are notoriously slow as they require running the analysis of interest many time over and over.
 On a quad code intel i7 CPU with 16 GB RAM, running GLMs with apppx 27,000 participants a permutation block (of n=1000 permutations) should take 2.5-3.5h when using parfor parallelization.
 Using only one CPU this time would approximately quadruple.
 Other code is relatively quick to run even with larger samples.

+A preprint with more information can be found at https://www.researchsquare.com/article/rs-711822/v1